KarlsruheMIS/KaMIS/README.md

 }
 ```

-If you use the weighted indpendents set algorithms, please also cite the following:
+If you use the weighted independents set algorithms, please also cite the following:
 ```
 @inproceedings{DBLP:conf/alenex/Lamm0SWZ19,
         author    = {Sebastian Lamm and